How to Successfully Start a Garden From Seeds

-Hardening seedlings is extremely important for successful transition from the growing tray to the garden soil.
+Hardening seedlings is extremely important for a successful transition from the growing tray to the garden soil.
 Just like any other living thing, it takes time to get used to the environment.
 Taking your seedlings from the warm and comfortable interior of your home to the breezy, cooler outdoors can be a shock to them and chances are they won't make it if they aren't transitioned slowly.
 That's why we harden our seedlings.

 Here's what you do for a successful seedling hardening:

 - Take your seedlings outside into a sunny spot for a few hours every day for one week.
 This will get them used to the breeze which will prompt them to grow bigger and stronger stems.